The Amazing Race 24: Casting

-Cast
+Contestants

 Mark Jackson was originally set to compete with his original partner, Bopper Minton, but Bopper began showing signs of pancreatitis before arriving in Los Angeles for filming and was deemed unfit to compete by the production's medical team.
-As a last-minute replacement, Mallory Ervin was invited to fly from Nashville to compete as Mark's teammate.
+As a last-minute replacement, Mallory Ervin flew in from Nashville to compete as Mark's teammate.
 This marked the first time that a team without a pre-existing relationship competed on The Amazing Race.